styleguidist/react-styleguidist/docs/Thirdparties.md

 ### Styled-components

-The recommended way of using [styled-components](https://www.styled-components.com/) is by using a special `@component` JSDoc annotation:
+The recommended way of using [styled-components](https://www.styled-components.com/) is by adding the `@component` JSDoc annotation:

 ```jsx
 import React from 'react'